Logical entanglement distribution between distant 2D array qubits: introduction

 These results are immediately useful for designing devices, channels, and architectures of distributed quantum computing since our results provide a baseline bandwidth of practical logical entanglement distribution.
 Note that while we focus on fault-tolerant quantum computers with the surface codes, our theoretical framework can be straightforwardly extended to various stabilizer codes, such as good low-density parity check codes~(LDPC)~\cite{atom_qldpc,high-threshold_and_low-overhead,qLDPCcode}.
 Thus, our protocol will be compatible with future improvements in quantum error-correcting codes.

 The contributions of our work are listed as follows. \begin{itemize} \item We proposed a concrete protocol to obtain logical entangled pairs that have higher fidelity than the provided physical entangled pairs and can be implemented with practical 2D devices with a 2D channel array.
-Using the tunable post-selection conditions, the proposed method offers tunability between the success probability and logical error rate after encoding. \item We showed how the tunability in the encoding step should be optimized to maximize the generation rate of the target logical entangled states of the whole protocol shown in Fig.\,\ref{fig:sketch_of_distribution}, which enables us to characterize the practical evaluation of the total logical communication bandwidth between fault-tolerant quantum computers. \item We numerically evaluated and optimized its performance under realistic parameter settings using neutral atoms as an example platform.
-Our result indicates that the achievable rate of entanglement distribution is approximately $44~{\rm Hz}$ to attain a $10^{-13}$ logical error rate. \end{itemize}
+Using the tunable post-selection conditions, the proposed method offers tunability between the success probability and logical error rate after encoding. \item We showed how the tunability in the encoding step should be optimized to maximize the generation rate of the target logical entangled states of the whole protocol shown in Fig.\,\ref{fig:sketch_of_distribution}, which enables us to characterize the practical evaluation of the total logical communication bandwidth with logical entangled states. \item We numerically evaluated and optimized its performance under realistic parameter settings using neutral atoms as an example platform.
+Our result indicates that the achievable rate of entanglement distribution is approximately $44~{\rm Hz}$ to attain a $10^{-13}$ logical error rate. \end{itemize} A detailed comparison with related studies is provided in Sec.~\ref{sec:related_work} to contextualize these contributions.

 This paper is organized as follows.
 In Sec.\,\ref{sec:protocol}, we explain our protocol to generate logical entangled pairs between two distant nodes.
 Then, we show the numerical results and their settings and assumptions in Sec.\,\ref{sec:evaluation}.
 In Sec.\,\ref{sec:discussion}, we discuss the experimental feasibility of our protocol based on the experimental reports and evaluate the logical entanglement generation rate combined with post-distillation.
+In Sec.\,\ref{sec:related_work}, we discuss the positioning of our protocol within the context of related studies and clarify our unique contributions to the development of distributed quantum computation.
 Finally, Sec.\,\ref{sec:conclusion} summarizes this paper and mentions future work.